Scroll back to top

 Machines are systems with at least one multi-force member that have the potential to move.
 For example, an excavator is a machine.

-Frame and Machine Analysis
+Frame and machine analysis

 Because frames and machines carry not only axial loads but also shear loads and bending moments, we can't use the method of joints or the method of sections to get internal forces.
 Instead, we need to "break apart" the pieces of the frame or machine and draw free body diagrams of each piece individually.
 Frame and machine analysis involves the following steps: